Mamak Khadem

 Mamak Khadem (مامک خادم) is an Iranian-American world trance music singer.

 Called by Sandra Hughes "a nomad who uses her art to bridge cultural traditions", Khadem is one of the few women singers in world trance music, a discipline normally dominated by men.
 She was the lead singer for the band Axiom of Choice, has sung for various soundtracks, and currently works as a solo artist.

 Personal life

 Khadem was born in Tehran, Iran in 1961.
 She immigrated to the United States in 1977.
-By nature, she is a nomad, one who thrives on open spaces.
-By occupation, she is a bridge, one that connects geography to lore.
-In music, she is open to cultural influences, but she has chosen the classical Persian style as her base.
-Formerly of the sensational cross-cultural fusion ensemble AXIOM OF CHOICE, Mamak weaves a canopy, both simple and rich, for a stunningly emotional and spiritual musical experience that inspires new listeners to embrace cultural diversity and an awareness and appreciation of Persian arts and culture through a blending of old and new.
+While Khadem's music is based in the classical Persian style, she is open to utilizes diverse cultural influences.
+She is a former member of the cross-cultural fusion ensemble AXIOM OF CHOICE.

 Education

 Khadem received her master's degree in Applied Mathematics from California State University, Long Beach.